-Spike API authenticates end users using HMAC signatures generated with a shared secret key.
-You can obtain this key from the administrative console.
+Spike API authenticates end users using HMAC signatures generated with a shared secret key .
+You can get this key from the administrative console .

 Step 1: Generate an HMAC Signature